saferoom-app/saferoomlinux/README.md

 ```
 Save **config.ini**, open main Saferoom page and click Evernote icon in the upper-right corner of the page.
 If everything is OK, then you will see the basic info about your account.

+# Onenote
+This section contains instructions how to connect Saferoom app to your Onenote account

+## Getting Client ID, Client Secret and Redirect URI
+Client ID, Client Secret and Redirect URI are required to authtenticate Saferoom app into your Onenote account.